jonnywyatt/tdd-example/README.md

 1. Clone this repo
 2. In your terminal, cd to the repo folder and run `npm i`

-## Instructions
+## Steps
 Start in [index.test.js](./index.test.js).
-This contains an already written test for a new function that we want to write (`sortNumbers`).
+This contains an already written test for a function that we want to complete called `sortNumbers` which is in [index.js](./index.js).

-1. Read and understand the test together so you have a shared understanding of what the function should do
+1. Read and understand the first test in [index.test.js](./index.test.js) so you have an understanding of what the test expects the function to do
-2. Now run the tests - in your terminal run `npm run test:watch`.
-This will re-run the tests automatically as you make changes.
-If you prefer to re-run them manually each time, first cancel the test runner with CTRL + C, then run `npm run test` instead.
+2. Now run the test - in your terminal run `npm test`.
+Every time you save changes, the test in [index.test.js](./index.test.js) will re-run automatically
-3. The test will initially fail because the function hasn't been written yet to make it pass.
-Now, one of the devs writes the function body in [index.js](./index.js) to make the test pass.
+3. The test will initially fail because the contents of the `sortNumbers` function in [index.js](./index.js) hasn't been written yet.
+The test output says that it expected `[1, 2, 6]` but it received `undefined`.
+This is because `sortNumbers` isn't returning anything yet, so `const result` is set to undefined.

-Making tests pass is an addictive game, isn't it..!
+4. Write some code inside the `sortNumbers` function in [index.js](./index.js) to sort the numbers it receives, and return the sorted array.
+Save the file and the tests will re-run automatically in your terminal - if you made the correct change to `sortNumbers` then the test will pass.

-Next, we want to improve `sortNumbers` so it can sort the numbers it's given, either by lowest-first or highest-first.
+Next, we want to improve the `sortNumbers` function so it can sort the numbers it's given either by lowest-first or highest-first.

-4. The second dev writes a test in [index.test.js](./index.test.js) to ask the function to sort by highest-first, by passing a second parameter to it (eg passing `true` will ask the function to sort the numbers in ascending order and passing `false` asks it to sort them in descending order.
-Use the same technique as in the first test - call the function and assign the return value to a variable.
+5. There's a second test in [index.test.js](./index.test.js) to ask the function to sort by highest-first, by passing a second parameter to it (eg passing `true` will ask the function to sort the numbers in ascending order and passing `false` asks it to sort them in descending order.
+Remove `.skip` from the title of the second test.
+Use the same technique in the second test as is used in the first test - call the function and assign the return value to a variable.
 Then make an 'assertion' about the return value, using `expect()`.
 The new test will fail when you run it.
-5. Now back to the first dev - alter the `sortNumbers` function so the new test passes, and the first test keeps passing.
+6. Now alter the `sortNumbers` function so the second test passes

-## Extension exercises / tips

-Think of another function that you could describe with tests before writing it to turn the tests green. eg how about a function that accepts a parameter that is a series of words and returns it with each word starting with a capital letter?
-- Input parameter: 'hi there'
-- Return value 'Hi There'

-Or, think of your own function. *Keep it very simple to begin with*, and build up gradually.
-This introduction exercise is about learning to write simple functions driven by tests, not to try overly ambitious functions (at this stage anyway!).

-But later on, when you're confident using this technique ('test-driven development' or TDD) with simple functions, you'll find it really shines when writing more complex functions.
-You'll know instantly when you've broken something, and you'll be able to change your code with confidence.

-Bear in mind these tips:
--
-- while you're still new to the technique, only write a pure function (they simply accept parameters, and return a value.
-They don't call out to other functions, or change other variables that are declared outside of themselves.)
-- write a test, make it pass, then write another test describing useful functionality that you want the code to have.
-Maybe that test will pass without any more changes to the code, or maybe you need to write more code to make it pass.
-- after you've made a test pass, think about anything you could do to improve your code while keeping the test passing (if there isn't, no problem, especially for very simple functions).
-This cycle is called 'red-green-refactor' - start with a failing test, make it pass, then improve the code.
+7. The change you made to `sortNumbers` might have caused your first test to stop passing, so update the first test to pass the correct second parameter to `sortNumbers`, so that the test now passes.